evannetwork/evannetwork.github.io/docs/4000_developers/4100_concepts/4135_permissioning.md

 ##### Zero and Infinity
 **Granting** a key starting from block 0 makes this key ultimately valid, as any data has been added after block 0.
 This is used for adding a generic key during contract creation.
+Replacing this key with a key starting at a later block, will of course replace it starting from that block.

 **Requesting** a key from block 'infinity' by omitting the block argument returns the latest valid key.
 This can be used when encrypting new data.
-The timestamp when retrieving this key has to be added to the `cryptoInfo` to ensure that the data can be decrypted later-on.
+The timestamp when retrieving this key has to be added to the `cryptoInfo` to ensure that the data can be decrypted later-on, as the key may have been replaced at a later point of time.

 ##### Sharing Keys